 Andi Kidd is one of the most practical minded Karateka that I know.
 He runs the Genjitsu Karate Kai, is an author and runs seminars all over the country.
 Like many of us in traditional martial arts, he had many doubts about the practicality of what he was being taught, so he sought out teachers to fill the gaps.
-He has trained with some of the top names in the Karate World as well as some of the top experts in reality based martial arts and the psychology of violence outside of Karate.
-He has re-structured his own training and the syllabus that he teaches, gearing it real life self protection rather than sport or simply to preserve tradition that he did not feel serve any practical purpose (from a self protection point of view).
-Continue reading “Interview With Andi Kidd, 4th Dan Karate & Author”
+He has trained with some of the top names in the Karate World as well as Continue reading “Interview With Andi Kidd, 4th Dan Karate, Author, Self Protection Expert & All Round Nice Guy” »

 If you have experience of Reality Based Martial Arts, you will already have come across the idea of target hardening.
 However, it is not always included in traditional martial arts, so although this is not a new concept, I include it here for traditionalists who may not have heard of it before.

-If you look at the way that animals hunt in the wild, they nearly all follow a similar pattern; whether it is lions stalking buffalo or wolves hunting moose.
-They don’t go for the big, fit, powerful young bull with the huge big horns, they go the old, the sick or the young calves who can’t keep up with the herd.
-Continue reading “Target Hardening Against A Street Predator”
+If you look at the way that animals hunt in the wild, they nearly all follow a similar pattern; Continue reading “Target Hardening Against A Street Predator” »

 Diaphragmatic breathing is used in many traditional martial arts, but I don’t think that all martial artists completely realise the full extent of how important this really is.
 It actually helps us on a number of different levels.